 - Transverse spacing between each fixture

 Perhaps one of the most common questions to do with lighting design is where should lights be placed, particularly in kitchens where recessed downlights are used.
-It's about the quantity and placement to ensure there is adequate lighting to aid food preparation, yet there isn't too many lights so the room ends up over exposed, and far too bright.
+It's about the quantity and placement to ensure there is adequate lighting to aid food preparation, yet not too many lights so the room ends up over exposed.
 You need to take into consideration both the height and width of the room, how the room will be used and whether it is open plan.

 When using recessed downlights for task lighting in a kitchen it is recommended that over a countertop, the lights are fitted 24 inches out from the wall.
 The placement of this provides the optimum levels of light to aid tasks such as food preparation.
 Focus on the beam angle when purchasing your downlights so you know how far the light can spread.